Age 4 (Boys & Girls) - Junior T-Ball

 Major League: The most experienced level of Cal Ripken Baseball, recommended for 11 and 12 year old players.
 Cal Ripken Baseball is played under the Official Baseball Rules, but implements some special rules as necessary for the development and welfare of this young age group.
 The game will is played on a 70-foot diamond with a pitching distance of 50 feet.
 This exciting concept adds 10-feet to the basepaths and moves the pitcher back and additional 4-feet from minor league baseball dimensions.
 Also, leading and stealing are introduced.
 In order to encourage the league to train more pitchers, there are rules that set the maximum number of pitches a pitcher may pitch in a game.
 Regulation games consist of six innings or four innings if a game is called.
 For more information on the 50/70 diamond visit http://www.baberuthleague.org

 Junior T-Ball League: A clinic type setting for boys and girls, 4 years old.
-Clinics will take place on Saturdays on a time and location to be determined by amount of registrants.
-We will only run this program if we get enough interest.
+Clinics will take place on Saturday mornings at Hollow Park.